 Restraint of trade

 As the name suggests, post-employment restraint of trade provisions are a way for employers to protect their business interests after an employee leaves.
-These provisions typically restrain the employee from working for a competitor within a certain geography and time period.
+These provisions typically restrain the employee from working for a competitor within a certain geography and time period or from soliciting customers or employees of the business they left.

 There are a number of principles relevant to determining the enforceability of a restraint of trade provision.
 Namely, there is a presumption that a restraint of trade provision is void unless, in the special circumstances of the case, the person attempting to enforce the provision, shows that it is reasonable.1